Fish & Chips Club Getting Started Guide

 Editing The Source

 You may of course edit the source.
-It is likely best to use a modern IDE, such as IntelliJ Idea, NetBeans, or Eclipse.
+It's likely best to use a modern IDE, such as IntelliJ Idea, NetBeans, or Eclipse.
 Many IDEs can automatically compile as you edit.
 In addition, Tomcat will automatically refresh the app when it detects changes.

 The startup time is short - usually under a second.
 When you have configured Tomcat's <Context> as described above, where the context is mapped directly to the source code root directory, then you can see your changes reflected quickly, without an extended waiting period.

 You can also use the WEB4J Developer Tools to speed up your development.
-(The Log Viewer is particularly useful.)
+(The Log Viewer is particularly useful, but the other tools are nothing to get excited about.)

 Adding New Users